MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 But your values may be different since we're using a random number generator.

-Once your code works, push it code to GitHub.

 # Add Armors

 You can't go into battle unprepared.
 We need to give our heroes armor that they can use to defend themselves.

 > [action]